CloudWithChris/base-template/contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to Chris via Twitter, @reddobowen.
+Please report unacceptable behaviour by private messaged on Twitter to @reddobowen.

 ## I Have a Question

 > If you want to ask a question, we assume that you have read the available Documentation in the README file.
-Further documentation is on the backlog and could be an excellent contribution.

 Before you ask a question, it is best to search for existing [Issues](../../issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](../../issues/new).
-- Provide as much context as you can about what you're running into.
+- Provide as much context as you can about what you're running into using the helpful form.
-- Provide project and platform versions (.NET Version, Azure Function Version, etc), depending on what seems relevant.

 We will then take care of the issue as soon as possible.